-Net Worth Sweep, a cash dividend too high to be serviced by earnings, could be addressed by other means already known to Treasury, such as cutting or deferring payment of the dividend.
+Worth Sweep, a cash dividend too high to be serviced by earnings, could be addressed by other means already known to Treasury, such as cutting or deferring payment of the dividend.

-- 120. Furthermore, as explained above, because of the payment-in-kind option available to FHFA and the Companies, the purported "circular dividend" problem was entirely illusory.
-Moreover, another option was floated that would have preserved Treasury's funding commitment-having a net worth sweep dividend kick in only if Treasury's funding commitment was drawn down to \$100 billion or less.
-Nevertheless, in 2012 the Agencies implemented the Administration's secret and unauthorized commitment to wipe out private shareholders by having the Companies enter into the Net Worth Sweep. - "recent changes to the PSPAs, replacing the 10 percent dividend with a net worth sweep, reinforce the notion that the [Companies] will not be building capital as a potential step to regaining their former corporate status."
+- 141. Furthermore, as explained above, because of the payment-in-kind option available to FHFA and the Companies, the purported problem was entirely illusory.
+Nevertheless, in 2012 the Agencies implemented the Administration's secret and unauthorized commitment to wipe out private shareholders by imposing the Net Worth Sweep on the Companies. - 142.
+FHFA Acting Director Edward DeMarco informed a Senate Committee that the "recent changes to the PSPAs, replacing the 10 percent dividend with a net worth sweep, reinforce the notion that the [Companies] will not be building capital as a potential step to regaining their former corporate status."
 Edward J. DeMarco, Acting Director, FHFA, Statement Before the U.S. Sen. Comm. on Banking & Urban Affairs 3 (Apr.
 18, 2013).
 In its 2012 report to Congress, FHFA explained that it had begun "prioritizing [its] actions to move the housing industry to a new state, one without Fannie Mae and Freddie Mac."
 FHFA, 2012 REP. at 13.